The Pearsons Add The Pandemic To Their Long List Of Family Issues In New "This Is Us" Trailer

-Fans of NBC’s This Is Us might have been worried about the fate of their favorite family drama after the coronavirus forced all of Hollywood to temporarily pause filming, but there’s no way that the universe (and creator Dan Fogelman) wouldn’t let us have a Pearson-less fall.
-Season five of the tearjerker is set to make its return this October, and our favorite dysfunctional family will be back with even more personal drama happening amidst the backdrop of an ongoing global pandemic.
+Fans of NBC/Amazon Prime's This Is Us might have been worried about the fate of their favourite family drama after the coronavirus forced all of Hollywood to temporarily pause filming, but there’s no way that the universe (and creator Dan Fogelman) wouldn’t let us have a Pearson-less autumn.
+Season five of the tearjerker is set to make its return this October, and our favourite dysfunctional family will be back with even more personal drama happening amidst the backdrop of an ongoing global pandemic.

-The trailer for the upcoming season for the series dropped today, bringing us up to speed with the current state of the Pearson household.
-The siblings have just realized that their mom Rebecca (Mandy Moore) is suffering from dementia, and mama’s boy Randall (Sterling K. Brown) springs into action to find a cure.
-But Randall’s domineering behavior doesn’t sit well with his brother and sister, especially with Kevin (Justin Hartley); the men get into an argument that ends with them saying some of the most vicious things I’ve ever heard on TV.
+The trailer for the upcoming season for the series dropped on Friday, bringing us up to speed with the current state of the Pearson household.
+The siblings have just realised that their mum Rebecca (Mandy Moore) is suffering from dementia, and mama’s boy Randall (Sterling K. Brown) springs into action to find a cure.
+But Randall’s domineering behaviour doesn’t sit well with his brother and sister, especially with Kevin (Justin Hartley); the men get into an argument that ends with them saying some of the most vicious things I’ve ever heard on TV.
 Yikes.

 Advertisement